Berkeley-MDes/tdf-fa24-cdlinda02/README.md

 <img width="800" alt="grasshopper2" src="assets/grasshopper2.png">  <br>
 After adjusting the number sliders, I finally have a phone stand that works for my phone!

+### Speculations
+I think Grasshopper is a great tool as it allows me to change the parameters of geometry efficiently.
+In the provided file, I was also impressed by its ability to assess the center of gravity and other measurements, which I can see being applied in a variety of ways.
+Next week, I will try to explore more creative geometry forms within Grasshopper.

 ---